Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Results and Discussion

 \subsection{Performance of ML Models}

-The parity plots of calculated by Chen and Manz\cite{chen2019collection} and ML predicted FF precursors are reported in Figure 1; the corresponding histograms of the deviation of predicted values from reference ones are presented in Figure S1.
-Table 1 summarizes the performance of trained ML models intended for FF precursors prediction.
-Most commonly used regression metrics, including mean absolute error (MAE), root mean square error (RMSE), and coefficient of determination (${R}^{2}$), are shown here.
-Pearson and Spearman coefficients, which measure linear and rank correlation, respectively, are also provided.
-In general, the high density of points within a diagonal of parity plots and high values (>0.96) of three coefficients (${R}^{2}$, Pearson, and Spearman) indicate the superior predictive capability of the presented models.
-However, these metrics do not \textit{per se} provide insights into efficiency for specific modeling tasks.
-In other words, it is unclear whether the presented models sufficiently accurate to simulate the adsorption properties of MOFs.
+The parity plots of the calculation results of Chen and Manz\cite{chen2019collection} and the ML-predicted FF precursors are reported in Figure 1.
+The corresponding histograms of the deviations of the predicted values from the reference values are presented in Figure S1.
+Table 1 summarizes the performances of the trained ML models intended for FF precursor prediction.
+The most commonly used regression metrics—mean absolute error (MAE), root mean square error (RMSE), and coefficient of determination (${R}^{2}$)—are shown here.
+The Pearson and Spearman coefficients, which measure the linear and rank correlation, respectively, are also provided.
+In general, a high density of points near the diagonal of the parity plots and high values (> 0.96) of the three coefficients (${R}^{2}$, Pearson, and Spearman) indicate the superior predictive capabilities of the presented models.
+However, these metrics do not provide insights into efficiency for specific modeling tasks \textit{per se}.
+In other words, it is unclear whether the presented models simulate the adsorption properties of MOFs with sufficient accuracy.